ilaria-barletta/roomies-ui/README.md

 **Other details** : I have not fixed this bug yet as it only allows the user read access to **some** data.
 The user is not able to delete/modify the data as per the project requirements.

-`2`

-**Expected** : The user should remain logged out after clicking logout and then refreshing the page

-**Testing** : I tested this by logging out from the navigation bar and then refreshing the browser.

-**Result** : Refreshing the page loads the previously logged in user again.

-**Other details** : I have implemented the dj-rest-auth logout fix as detailed in the Code Institute instructions, but this issue has still persisted for me and I haven't been able to fix it.

 # Components
 I have created several reusable components for this project.
 Below are some examples and their uses.